|

 the poisoning, at least."

 "What do you mean, Master Dínendal?
-Has he said anything?"
+Has he said something?"

 "He remained unconscious throughout the ordeal, your Majesty,"